awsdocs/aws-iot-sitewise-user-guide/doc_source/using-service-linked-roles.md

 ## Service\-linked role permissions for AWS IoT SiteWise<a name="service-linked-role-permissions"></a>

-AWS IoT SiteWise uses the service\-linked role named **AWSServiceRoleForIoTSiteWise** – AWS IoT SiteWise uses this service\-linked role to deploy gateways \(which run on AWS IoT Greengrass\) and perform logging\.
+AWS IoT SiteWise uses the service\-linked role named **AWSServiceRoleForIoTSiteWise**\.
+AWS IoT SiteWise uses this service\-linked role to deploy gateways \(which run on AWS IoT Greengrass\) and perform logging\.

-The AWSServiceRoleForIoTSiteWise service\-linked role trusts the following services to assume the role:
+The `AWSServiceRoleForIoTSiteWise` service\-linked role trusts the following services to assume the role:
 + `iotsitewise.amazonaws.com`

-The role uses the following permissions policy to allow AWS IoT SiteWise to complete actions on other services' resources in your account:
+The `AWSServiceRoleForIoTSiteWise` role uses the `AWSServiceRoleForIoTSiteWise` policy with the following permissions\.
+This policy allows AWS IoT Greengrass to write logs to the `iotsitewise` group in Amazon CloudWatch Logs\.

 ```
 {